 "Since this January we've inspected 213 trucks resulting in 248 citations," said Kerbow.
 "We put 133 of those trucks out of service and wrote more than 1,300 warnings for minor violations.
 The fines offset some of the expense.
 The paramount issue for us is public safety."

 The Most Dangerous Trucks in Texas

 According to police, the trucks that are riddled with the most safety violations are local, construction related trucks.
 Too often, the drivers of these trucks are not concerned with the safety and maintenance of the vehicle.
 Even when they do express concern over the conditions of the truck, their supervisor often puts them off and makes the driver choose between safety and their job.
 A Texas DPS trooper, Sgt.
 Brandon Calvin, says that this problem is all too common.

 "We've had guys pull up to an officer and say, ‘Please put me out of service because my boss won't fix this,'" he said.
 "Then they tell their boss, ‘They stopped me at random.'"

-The Danger of Large Truck Crashes
+The Danger of Large Truck Accidents

 While crashes with 18-wheelers and other large trucks are the exception, not the rule, there is no denying that a crash with a commercial truck is almost always more serious than a car/car crash.

-If you have been injured, or you have lost a loved one during a crash with a semi-truck or commercial vehicle, you are not alone.
+If you have been injured, or you have lost a loved one during an accident with a semi-truck or commercial vehicle, you are not alone.
 Please contact our crash attorneys at the Hart Law Firm today for your free consultation.
 The trucking company and their insurance will be prepared to devalue your case, give you as little money as possible for your losses.
 Who do you have on your side?
 Call today.
 1.800.856.2347